 What are Fetal Lacerations?

 Fetal lacerations are cuts that occur during delivery.
 Most often, lacerations occur during C-section deliveries as doctors use scalpels and other sharp instruments to deliver the infant.
 Most of these injuries occur to the ears, face and head.
-In fact, research suggests that close to 20 percent of reported lacerations occurred to infants’ faces, ears and head.
-Around 10 percent of lacerations occurred to infants’ backs.

 Per the Patient Safety Authority (PSA), a study of close to 900 women who underwent C-sections showed that between 1.5 percent to 1.9 percent of infants experienced fetal lacerations.
 However, another similar study showed that the rate of injury is closer to six percent.
 In yet another study, the National Institutes of Health (NIH) states that these injuries occur in at least three percent of all pregnancies.